Edit Blog Post

 Living it up in first class luxury, where's my G+T?

-like you are really in the Andes.
+are really in the Andes.

 The ‘El Misti’ looms large over the city and has a symmetrical cone, it quickly became elevated to the dizzy heights top of ‘Mary’s favourite volcano’ list, but since I’ve only really seen Mt Fuji and this, there isn’t a lot of competition.
 The day was spent exploring the churches and squares of the white city and the evening was spent exploring the delights of Pisco sours, yummy!